apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mexico election 2024: Live updates, results, what to know**
+**Republicans make Biden's EV push an election-year issue as Democrats take a more nuanced approach**

-You can read more about it [here](https://apnews.com/live/mexico-election-results-updates).
+You can read more about it [here](https://apnews.com/article/trump-biden-china-electric-vehicles-tax-credit-31e0eca67c6a3ae9ca5a773a1ade9447).

 ## Requirements
 - Python 3.8